 The Achilles tendon is a large tendon located at the back of the lower leg.
 It attaches the Gastrocnemius and Soleus calf muscles to the Calcaneus (heel bone).
-The major action of the Achilles tendon is to assist in the ability to push off during gait and running as well as help people stand upright.
-Achilles tendon injury may be the result of various factors such as:
+The major action of the Achilles tendon is to help you to push off during gait and running as well as allowing people to stand upright.
+Achilles tendon injury may be the result of factors such as:

 - Sudden increase in load (i.e increase in exercise intensity or frequency).